mjeanmar/mdi-basic-training/_docs/mdi-pipelines/00_index.md

 ## {{ page.title }}

-You should now have all the basic tools and skills in place to begin to work with MDI Stage 1 Pipelines.

-A **pipeline** is a set of analysis actions applied to some set of data inputs.
+You should now have all the basic tools and skills in place to begin to work with MDI Stage 1 Pipelines, where a **pipeline** is a set of analysis actions applied to some set of data inputs.

-### High level view of MDI pipeline execution
+### High-level view of MDI pipeline execution

 We will guide you to installing the **mdi** command line utility, or interface (sometimes called